vinclyc/kopi-latte/README.md

 Further details on each stage of the project are provided below.

 ### 1. Data Collection
-Using the OneMap API, I retrieved GeoJSON data for planning areas in Singapore and queried the Google Maps API to gather location and review data for both cafes and kopitiams.
+Using the OneMap API, I retrieved GeoJSON data for planning areas in Singapore and queried the Google Maps API for locations and reviews of cafes and kopitiams in the planning areas.

 ### 2. Data Preparation
 The collected location and review data were cleaned and prepared to create a dataset suitable for finetuning the review text classification model.